ManaskrJha/Legal-Clause-Classification/README.md

 # Legal-Clause-Classification

-In Text Classificcation
+In Text Classificcation:

-SVM
+SVM,
-Decision Tree
+Decision Tree,
-Random Forest
+Random Forest,
-Multinomal Naive Bayes
+Multinomal Naive Bayes.

 These models are trained from scratch and used for classification.